koding/kdlearn/guides/ghost-installation.md

 npm start
 ```

-Note: If you had previously closed your Terminal, you'll need to navigate
+> type:good
-into the ghost directory again, with `cd ghost`.
+> If you had previously closed your Terminal, you'll need to navigate into the ghost directory again, with `cd ghost`.

 ## Visiting your Ghost Blog